chocoteam/choco-solver/src/scripts/README.md

     ./src/scripts/release.sh

 7. Then, everything is achieved by Travis.
+Or, one can run the command by itself:

+    ./src/scripts/build.sh

 However, deployment and zip file (jar files, user guide, logback configuration file and javadoc) need to be done locally:

     ./src/scripts/package.sh X.Y.Z